jeremyn/simple-ebook-manager/README.md

 Simple Ebook Manager:

 * is cross-platform.
-* has no requirements other than Python 3.10 or greater.
-You don't need any extra Python packages and there is no install script.
-Just clone the repository, read the documentation and go.
+* has no extra Python dependencies or separate install process (see the next section).
 * generates CSV or database output from scratch every time from your directories and files.
 Your data is not wrapped in a custom internal format or database.
 * will not modify your ebooks in any way, though it can optionally update MD5 or SHA256 hashes for your ebook files.
 * can be used for any files, not just ebooks.